 Whether you are a student, a faculty or staff member, or a visitor, wireless connections are widely available on Rice's campus.
 Wired connections are available in faculty and staff offices and in the residential colleges (one network port per resident).
 Members of the Rice community can also connect to the internal network via VPN when off campus.

-On campus, wireless and wired connections are available.
+Wireless and wired connections are available on campus.

 Connect to one of three local wireless networks